 - User Documents – These include ReadMe files, sample files, manuals in PDF - up to ten files.

-To create the PDF files, use Adobe Acrobat.
+Download a sample that explains how to make your battle card.
+To create the PDF files, you can use Adobe Acrobat.

 Your listing can provide a good number of images and videos, to a combined total of ten.
 You can also provide documents to cover things like sample content, readme files, instruction manuals and more.
 You can provide up to ten documents to users and one document for Adobe Staff in the ‘How to Sell’ section.
 The ‘How to Sell’ section is only visible to Adobe employees.